TRAVELING TO CUBA IS STILL EASY WITH CUBA UNBOUND

 - Travelers are no longer required to apply to OFAC for a "specific" travel license.
-(General licenses are still required - when traveling to Cuba with Cuba Unbound, we will obtain the general license for you!)
+(General licenses are still required - when traveling to Cuba with Cuba Unbound, you are in full compliance with US law.)

 - Direct flights to Cuba are available to the public and can be booked via travel specialists to Cuba, travel agents and even on some travel websites.

-- Travelers can return with goods worth up to $400 in U.S. currency as well as up to $100 worth of tobacco and alcohol
+- Travelers can return with goods worth up to $400 in U.S. currency including Alcohol and Tobacco.

 - Travelers can now purchase travel insurance that will be applied to time spent in Cuba